Glossary of Common Terms

 Hallucinations:

-Hearing, seeing, touching, smelling, or tasting things that are not real
+Hearing, seeing, physically feeling, smelling or tasting things that are not real.

 Health Insurance Portability and Accountability Act of 1996 (HIPAA):